rdlauer/articles/blues/triangulation/triangulation.md

 2. Use of a physical enclosure that prevents a GPS fix.
 3. Low-power solutions that can't afford the power drain of GPS.

 Here at Blues Wireless, when we talk about gathering lat/lon coordinates, we usually refer people to the onboard GPS capabilities of the [Cellular Notecard](/products/notecard/).
-However, today I want to look more closely at a lesser-known capability of the Notecard: [cell tower and Wi-Fi triangulation](https://dev.blues.io/notecard/notecard-walkthrough/time-and-location-requests/#using-cell-tower-and-wi-fi-triangulation).
+However, today I want to look more closely at a lesser-known capability of the Notecard: [Cell Tower and Wi-Fi Triangulation](https://dev.blues.io/notecard/notecard-walkthrough/time-and-location-requests/#using-cell-tower-and-wi-fi-triangulation).

 ## Triangulation